Microsoft Project Level 2: Mastering Project (55301) - 5301 Course Outline

 *** Project Series Note ***

 This class is the second part of our two-part series that provides a complete overview of the main features in Microsoft Project.
-While there is some review of basic concepts, this Level 2 class provides a deeper exploration and additional practice with Project.
-For details on the first class in this series, go to
+While there is some review of basic Microsoft Project concepts, this Level 2 class provides a deeper exploration and additional practice with Project.
+If you are not already familiar with Microsoft Project you should instead consider the first class in this series,

 Microsoft Project Level 1: Comprehensive Introduction